 In the early years, children may have some difficulties in learning to move skilfully.
 This is not unusual.
 However, for some children, the muscles and nerves that control body movements may not be properly formed or may become damaged causing a physical disability.

 There are organisations and services that can help you and your child if your child has a physical disability.
+On the Raising Children Network website there is a lot of information which may help you navigate the 'system'.

 For children with a disability and their families life can be quite different to other families.